akshay-p-123/math-problems/README.md

 Pressing the 'Leaderboard' button takes you to this screen:
 ![image](https://github.com/akshay-p-123/math-problems/assets/80610931/605b783c-aa9a-4564-8802-1b99f8def921)
 The leaderboard shows the top five scores and the current user's score if they aren't in the top five.
-In this case, user1 has the second-highest score.
+In this case, user1 got the second-highest score compared to themselves.